usnistgov/STP2X3D/README.md

 ## Build the STEP to X3D Translator
 - Use [CMake](https://cmake.org/) to build the software.
   - vc14 must be selected for the generator.
+- You can also create a new project, include source files, and build the project in Visual Studio 2015.
+  - Add $(CSF_OCCTIncludePath) to Additional Include Directories, $(CSF_OCCTLibPath) to Additional Library Directories.
 ## Contact Information
 - Soonjo Kwon, soonjo.kwon@nist.gov, soonjo.kwon.1@gmail.com
 - William Z. Bernstein, william.bernstein@nist.gov